ROLES: UX Writer & Designer

 KidZoom is a fun iOS and android app that teaches kids about the harmful bacteria found around them.

 Good ideas come from good problems.
-And with the current developments in the world, there is a pressing need to have a healthy and hygienic lifestyle.
+And, with the current developments in the world, there is a pressing need to have a healthy and hygienic lifestyle.

 Bacteria are tiny organisms that are everywhere around us.
 Most are very helpful and play an important role in the planet’s ecosystem and in human survival.
-Some are harmful, however, and can make us sick.
+Some are harmful, though, and can make us sick.
 Once these bacteria, called pathogens, invade our bodies, they eat up our nutrients and energy and produce toxins.
 They can cause common infections, like fevers, sniffles, rashes, coughing, vomiting, and diarrhea.

 Scope & constraints

 Researching the competition showed that because the bacteria is a technical subject, there are no comprehensive apps educating kids about them.
 The subject is used in many games though, which are fiction.